Intermesh/groupoffice7-docs/docs/02_Webclient/00_Installation.md

 	$ gulp sass
 	``````````````````````````````````````````````````````````````````````

-	I personally configure Netbeans to generate app/css/app.css for me but you can
-	also use "gulp sass:watch" to watch for changes on the *.scss files.
+	You can use "gulp sass:watch" to watch for changes on the *.scss files.

 	If you want to use Netbeans with the "sass" command then you'll need the
 	[sass-globbing](https://github.com/chriseppstein/sass-globbing) plugin: